 Al algorithms and data are entitled to state and federal protection as trade secrets.
 Maintaining the secrecy and restricted use of this information, however, requires a higher level of vigilance and procedures than apply to other types of confidential information.

-Graphical User Interfaces displaying the results of Al-assisted computations may be eligible for design patent protection.
+Design patents may protect graphical user interfaces displaying the results of Al-assisted computations.
 Provided high quality screen shots of novel and non-obvious displays may provide adequate basis for design patent protection in the United States and abroad.